B2B Lead Generation for Tech Companies (18 Strategies 2026)

 So initially, you’re actually just trying to get your foot in the door with these big companies.

-“The foot in the door technique assumes agreeing to a small request increases the likelihood of agreeing to a second, larger request.
-So, initially, you make a small request and once the person agrees to this, they find it more difficult to refuse a bigger one .”
+“The foot in the door technique assumes that agreeing to a small request increases the likelihood of agreeing to a second, larger request.
+So, initially, you make a small request, and once the person agrees to this, they find it more difficult to refuse a bigger one .”

 Following this principle in outreach (such as LinkedIn lead generation and cold email) can be as simple as asking for a small request in your messages and then asking for a sales meeting a bit later on.